Blowleaf/streampodvms/docs/admins_docs.md

 docker-compose up
 ```

-This will download all MediaCMS related Docker images and start all containers.
-Once it finishes, MediaCMS will be installed and available on http://localhost or http://ip
+This will download all StreamPod related Docker images and start all containers.
+Once it finishes, StreamPod will be installed and available on http://localhost or http://ip

 A user admin has been created with random password, you should be able to see it at the end of migrations container, eg